rust11/rust/m/els/readme.txt

 ELS: - V11.EXE - PDP-11 Emulator

 V11 supports something like an 11/73 without supervisor mode, I/D space and FPP.
 All RUST, RT-11 systems are supported.
 RSX-11 support is limited to RSX-11M, until I get around to putting supervisor mode and I/D space in.

 V11 forms part of an integrated Windows/PDP-11 software development environment.
-V11's configuration is defined by logical names which specify the available disks etc.
-All V11 needs to boot a supported PDP-11 system is the name of the container disk:
+V11's configuration is defined by logical names which specify the available disks etc. All V11 needs to boot a supported PDP-11 system is the name of the container disk:

 o v11 pdp:rust

 V11 has a HELP facility:

+o v11/help

 V11.EXE - RUST PDP-11 emulator.